redhat-developer/vscode-project-initializer/README.md

 ## Release Notes

+### 0.1.0

+Add opt-in telemetry

+### 0.0.10

+Restore permissions on files while unzipping

+### 0.0.9

+Specific commands are available to create project by choosing runtime first

+### 0.0.8

+Switch to Project Initializer

+### 0.0.7

+Add VSCode recommendation files to generated projects

+### 0.0.6

+Files are now extracted at the root of the workspace folder

+### 0.0.5

+Fix typo in default endpoint URL causing catalog loading error

+### 0.0.4

+Endpoint URL, default groupID, artifactId and version settings

+### 0.0.3

+Update for new Launcher API

+### 0.0.2

+First missing dependency

 ### 0.0.1

 First version for early feedback

-### 0.0.2

-First missing dependency

-### 0.0.3

-Update for new Launcher API

-### 0.0.4

-Endpoint URL, default groupID, artifactId and version settings

-### 0.0.5

-Fix typo in default endpoint URL causing catalog loading error

-### 0.0.6

-Files are now extracted at the root of the workspace folder

-### 0.0.7

-Add VSCode recommendation files to generated projects

-### 0.0.8

-Switch to Project Initializer

-### 0.0.9

-Specific commands are available to create project by choosing runtime first

 ## Data and telemetry